 It is important to note that HSV-1, which typically causes oral-facial herpes, can also cause genital herpes, particularly through oral sex.
 This means that lesions can appear on the genital area even if HSV-1 causes the infection.

-After the initial outbreak of genital herpes, symptoms may return periodically, known as recurrent outbreaks.
+After the initial outbreak of genital herpes, symptoms may recur periodically, a phenomenon known as recurrent outbreaks.

 The frequency of these outbreaks varies from person to person.
-They tend to occur more often in the first year after infection but usually become less frequent over time.
-Recurrent outbreaks are generally shorter in duration and milder than the first episode.
+They tend to occur more often in the first year after infection, but usually become less frequent over time.
+Recurrent outbreaks are generally shorter in duration and less severe than the initial episode.

 Some individuals experience warning signs, known as prodromal symptoms, a few hours or days before an outbreak.
 These may include: